helidon-io/helidon/docs/mp/metrics/metrics.md

 ### Working with Metrics in CDI Extensions

 You can work with metrics inside your own CDI extensions, but be careful to do so at the correct point in the CDI lifecycle.
-Configuration can influence how the metrics system behaves, as the [configuration](#configuration) section below explains.
+Configuration can influence how the metrics system behaves, as the [configuration][configuration] section below explains.
 Your code should work with metrics only after the Helidon metrics system has initialized itself using configuration.
-One way to accomplish this is to deal with metrics in a method that observes the Helidon `RuntimeStart` CDI event, which the [extension example below](#extension_example) illustrates.
+One way to accomplish this is to deal with metrics in a method that observes the Helidon `RuntimeStart` CDI event, which the [extension example below][extension-example-below] illustrates.

 ## Configuration

 To control how the Helidon metrics subsystem behaves, add a `metrics` section to your `META-INF/microprofile-config.properties` file.

-Certain default configuration values depend on the fact that you are using Helidon MP as described in the [second table below](#flavor-specific-defaults).
+Certain default configuration values depend on the fact that you are using Helidon MP as described in the [second table below][second-table-below].

 ### Configuration options